-Details about the Houay Pano catchment can be found here.
+Details about the Houay Pano catchment can be found here and below.

 Houay Pano catchment

 The 60-ha Houay Pano catchment is located in northern Lao PDR, in the mountainous region of Luang Prabang.

 Houay Pano stands near the village named ‘Lak Sip’, about 10 km south-east of Luang Prabang city, along the National Road 13 and 350 km North from Vientiane.
 Elevation in Houay Pano catchment ranges from 450 to 720 m above sea level.